balinenidileep/frappe-v15/SCSS-Stylesheet-Guide.md

 Your website's main stylesheet can be built by customizing, themeing and compiling Bootstrap v4.5+ using ESBuild to bundle and build SCSS files into a CSS file.
-We import Frappe's website SCSS files which in imports Bootstrap.
+We import Frappe's website SCSS files which in turn imports Bootstrap.
 Frappe provides additional variables and styling for its built in components and pages.

 * Create a directory for SCSS files `public/paralogic_web/scss/paralogic_theme/`
 * Keep the directory organized by splitting into multiple SCSS files: `type.scss`, `buttons.scss`, `forms.scss`, `utils.scss`, ...